sib-swiss/AWS-docker/README.md

 ## Preparation

 Start an AWS EC2 instance with an Ubuntu AMI.
-If you are new to this, [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)'s a good place to get started.
+If you are new to this, [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) is a good place to get started.

 Install docker on AWS (e.g. on an ubuntu image):